 Neck pain treatments

-Neck pain treatments can vary depending on the cause and severity of the pain, and can be surgical or nonsurgical.
+Neck pain treatments include a wide range of conservative and nonsurgical treatments that can vary depending on the cause and severity of the pain.

-For many patients, exercise or behavior modification is enough to help control and reduce many types of neck pain.
-Your physician can help determine the best lifestyle changes and conservative methods of treatment based on the cause of your neck pain (spine condition or injury) and your medical history.
+For many patients, basic options like rest, exercises and over-the-counter medication are enough to help control and reduce many types of neck pain.
+Your doctor can help you determine the best lifestyle changes and conservative methods of treatment based on the cause of your neck pain, such as a spine condition or injury, and your medical history.
 Many spine conditions, such as a herniated disc or spinal stenosis, can be treated with a series of conservative treatments that strengthen and stretch the spine to relieve pressure on the pinched nerve that is causing your pain.

 Conservative treatments for neck pain

-Below are several forms of nonsurgical treatment commonly prescribed for neck pain:
+Below are several forms of nonsurgical treatment commonly recommended for neck pain:

 - Pain medicine